 After adding extension to the browser, click on Set up Workplace by Facebook will direct you to the Workplace by Facebook application.
 From there, provide the admin credentials to sign into Workplace by Facebook.
 The browser extension will automatically configure the application for you and automate steps 3-5.

 If you want to setup Workplace by Facebook manually, open a new web browser window and sign into your Workplace by Facebook company site as an administrator and perform the following steps:

 As part of the SAML authentication process, Workplace may utilize query strings of up to 2.5 kilobytes in size in order to pass parameters to Azure AD.

-- In SAML URL textbox, paste the value of Single Sign-On Service URL, which you have copied from Azure portal.
+b.
+In SAML URL textbox, paste the value of Login URL, which you have copied from Azure portal.

-- In SAML Issuer URL textbox, paste the value of SAML Entity ID, which you have copied from Azure portal.
+c.
+In SAML Issuer URL textbox, paste the value of Azure AD Identifier, which you have copied from Azure portal.

 Troubleshooting: Ensure the email address being returned back from Azure AD is the same as the Workplace account you are logged in with.

 i.
 Once the test has been completed successfully, scroll to the bottom of the page and click the Save button.

 j.
 All users using Workplace will now be presented with Azure AD login page for authentication.

 SAML Logout Redirect (optional) -